florin-popa/JavaTraining/README.md

 # JavaTraining

-You should set your Eclpise workspace to the Projects folder.
+You will upload your projects here, if you want.
+This is the repository to be forked.